kusimo/blog/README.md

     return '<h2>About me</h2>';
 });
 ```
+> We are going to be using the ::get route method.
+Other router methods that are available are ::post, ::put, ::patch, ::delete, ::options, ::views, ::redirect and more.

 If you navigate to http://127.0.0.1:8000/about, you will see the content we just added.
 Routes accept request and redirect it to appropriate function.

 Routes comes with many default parameter however you can pass optional parameters to route.
 For instance, let's render our content as a plain text with the following code: